 Jemima Khan (formerly Jemima Goldsmith) has been a Unicef UK Ambassador for over 15 years and has been passionately campaigning for children and children’s rights ever since.

 Jemima’s #WakeUpCall campaign encouraged a morning selfie trend to support Unicef’s work for children in Syria.
 Many celebrities and supporters have joined in, including fellow Unicef Ambassadors Keeley Hawes and Tom Hiddleston.

 An active supporter of Unicef’s campaigns, Jemima visited Romania in 2004 where she met girls affected by child trafficking, and Kenya in 2005 where she met children affected by HIV and AIDS.

-Jemima travelled with Unicef to Pakistan in 2006 to see our emergency relief operations following the earthquake, and again in 2009 to see Unicef’s child-friendly spaces set up in camps for people escaping the violence in the Swat valley.
+Jemima travelled with Unicef to Pakistan in 2006 to see our emergency relief operations after the earthquake, and again in 2009 to see Unicef’s child-friendly spaces set up in camps for people escaping the violence in the Swat valley.

 In 2014, Jemima visited Jordan to Za’atari refugee camp with the Halloween Ball Committee to meet Syrian children who have fled the conflict and now live in camps and Jordanian host communities.
-She wrote about her expereince for the Daily Mail.